gallanwood/learning-git/notes.md

 - `git branch -v` shows the most recent commit for every Branch
 - `git checkout -b 'branch-name'` creates a new branch including all the tracked files in the current Git folder and switches to the new branch.
 - `git checkout master` switches to the Master branch or any other (using tab will help autocomplete the name)
+- When a branch is checked-out, local files change to match its content
 - `git branch -d somebranch` to delete a branch

 ### Merge